 TrashMasters!
-Team Up to Clean Up rewards cash prizes to schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects, including school gardens.
+Team Up to Clean Up rewards cash prizes to NYC Department of Education schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects, including school gardens.

 how to enter